 The Israelites had strayed from God, but the prophet Micah accepted the challenge of teaching them responsibility from Scripture.
 God’s commands to live well toward Him and others was nothing new.
 The Lord expected—and still expects—His people to live in a way that honors others and glorifies Him.

 If you’re a dad, the greatest privilege you’ll ever experience is watching your son or daughter accept Jesus’s salvation and follow Him with all their heart.
 But the job of being the primary spiritual mentor for your children does not rest with a pastor, children’s minister, or student minister.
 Discipling children begins in the home.
-That’s always been God’s plan, and you have a responsibility of pointing your kids toward God by sharing who He is and what He has done.
+That’s always been God’s plan, and you have a responsibility to point your kids toward God by sharing who He is and what He has done.

 We live in a world where change is a constant.
 That ongoing chaos can leave parents and kids unsettled.
 That’s why Bible verses about building character focus on absolute trust in God.
 You’re going to face hard times, and worry is going to be a tempting option.
 But your heavenly Father challenges you to bring your concerns to Him and to live out your trust in Him by embracing the peace only He provides.

-Responsibility to provide for family: “But if anyone does not provide for his own family, especially for his own household, he has denied the faith and is worse than an unbeliever” — 1 Timothy 5:8
+“But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.”

 Bible lessons on accountability and personal responsibility remind us that we are called to reflect God’s character.
 But, according to Paul, we can’t “look like” Jesus unless we take care of the ones closest to us.
 Godly men are called to a higher standard.
 We take our responsibility to provide for those under our roof seriously.
 Anything less is a denial of our faith and follows a pattern set by the world rather than God.

-Responsibility to guard our words: “There is one who speaks rashly, like a piercing sword; but the tongue of the wise brings healing” — Proverbs 12:18
+“There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.”

 Many of us grew up hearing that sticks and stones are dangerous, but words “can never harm me.”
 We’ve also learned that this is a lie.
 Words carry power, so teaching responsibility through Scripture means learning to put a guard on our mouths.
 In another passage, James compared the abuse of words to a raging forest fire and to deadly poison (James 3:5-8).
 We have a responsibility to produce light, not heat, with the things we say.